bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Terunael And The Navarr - A Timeline.md

 **YEAR ZERO**
 While many scholars disagree on how long passed between the fall of Terunael and the rise of the Empire we know today most evidence seems to support the fact that the Time of Chaos and Pre-Imperial time periods spans centuries (and not thousands of years as some romanticised tales declare)

 It is in what is known as Year Zero that with an eye to the conflict between the human nations and the risks posed by the orcs, the [[First Empress]] began her [[Crusade]] in Highguard.
-She gathered around a small group of like-minded individuals from various nations and with their [[Assistance]], and with the aid of the Navarr, she brought together the leaders of humanity to discuss the barbarian threat.
+She gathered around a small group of like-minded individuals from various nations and with their Assistance, and with the aid of the Navarr, she brought together the leaders of humanity to discuss the barbarian threat.
 Her Vision and charisma - and the hard work of her allies - convinced many of them to recognise the value of an Empire.
 The people of Urizen declined to join, but sufficient folk from [[The Brass Coast]], [[The League]], Dawn, Highguard, Navarr, [[Varushka]], [[Wintermark]] and The Marches accepted the proposal to allow them to form the Empire.

 *(22 YE - 34 YE) Reign of [[Emperor Giovanni]], "the Peacemaker"* After the death of the First Empress, Emperor Giovanni of [[Tassato]] was chosen by the Senate to